-The BVI is a sophisticated jurisdiction and its courts have great experience of handling major trials.
+The BVI is a sophisticated jurisdiction and its courts have great experience in handling major trials.
 Trials of significant commercial matters take place in the Commercial Court, established in 2009.
 Civil trials of lesser value or (for instance) relating to constitutional issues take place in the High Court.
-Trials are conducted similarly to most other common law jurisdictions.
-The trial involves advocacy by BVI legal practitioners.
-Oral argument and examination of witnesses of fact and experts takes place before a single judge at first instance.